Search This Blog

 He nodded; pleased she caught on so quickly.

 “So why are the churches still teaching it backwards if it’s so clear?
-I’m assuming if we continued to read, we would find the same message in other books as well.”
+As you just said, I’m assuming if we continued to read, we would find the same message in other books as well.”

-“Yes, also in Mark 13 and 1 Corinthians 15, just to name a few” he said, “And as to the reasons why so few ministers choose to preach it wrong, I have several theories.
+“Absolutely!
+These verses I am showing you tonight are just a small sample of how many verses in the Old and New Testaments prove that Jesus will return at the end of the tribulation, not seven years before it,” he said, “And as to the reasons why so few ministers choose to preach it wrong, I have several theories.
 Some are ignorant because they are lazy and refuse to do their own Bible study and just parrot all they were incorrectly taught.
-Others may know the truth but also know if they speak out against the lies being taught, they will lose their congregations and therefore, lose the money that pays for their luxury items.
+Others may know the truth but also know if they speak out against the lies being taught, they will lose their congregations and therefore, lose the money that pays for their necessities as well as their luxuries.
 Still others are afraid and in denial that we are all going to go through the terror of the tribulation period.
 It is, after all, going to be so terrifying that the Bible says in Luke 21:26 that ‘men's hearts’ will ‘fail them from fear and the expectation of those things which are coming on the earth, for the powers of heaven will be shaken.’”

 “I dreamt about concentration camps for Christians,” Jubilee stated in a near-whisper, “I know you have too.
 Does that mean that those of us that refuse the Mark of the Beast are all doomed to suffer?”